Virtual Team Building for Remote Workers

 - Example questions: “What’s your favorite food?” or “Where would your next vacation be?”

 Part of the fun of the icebreaker questions is coming up with unique queries.
 But if you’re stuck on finding new ones, there are plenty of popular ice breaker questions online.

 The Final Steps

 As you adopt these and other remote team building activities in your company, check to see if you have the right communication infrastructure set up.
-Is your team too big for your current video chat app to host a virtual happy hour?
-Will your office conference calling service work for icebreaker sessions?
+Is your team too big for your current video conferencing service to host a virtual happy hour?
+Will your office work for icebreaker sessions?
 No one will want to participate if technical difficulties are a constant part of the activity.